mortii/anki-morphs/docs/src/user_guide/known-problems.md

 >. <br>
 >```
->This can be done in bulk with the `find and replace` feature in the anki browser:
+>This can be done in bulk with the `find and replace` feature in the Anki browser:
 ![find_and_replace_split.png](../img/find_and_replace_split.png)